 Reliegos, a former Roman village that was resettled in the 10th century, has few reminders of its past (though you can still see many private family bodegas tucked into its hillsides like Hobbit holes).

 Group fluctuations had peaked by the time we arrived at our night’s Albergue; 14 multicultural pilgrims had gathered to celebrate with home-cooked pasta, a toothsome dessert and several bottles of sparkling Spanish cava.

 ‘Happy Birthday’ renditions in English, Spanish, Swedish, Italian, German, Polish and Danish reverberated around the courtyard before the chatter of conversation returned.
-Then, like from an angel on high, a South Korean pilgrim emerged from the balcony above and brought the house down with an extraordinary virtuosic performance, commanding both a standing ovation and whoops of hysterical laughter.
+Then, like from an angel on high, a South Korean pilgrim emerged from a balcony above and brought the house down with an extraordinary virtuosic performance, commanding both a standing ovation and a whoop of hysterical laughter.

-Mansilla de las Mulas’ communal sit-down perfectly embodies the modern-day Camino – humble pilgrims gathering in modest surroundings to share their experiences, knowledge and cultural diversity; life was indeed a rich tapestry.
-However, with several days of restrained rural hiking behind us, our focus soon shifted to big city grandiosity with the fiesta-filled city of León awaiting us on Day 19.
+This communal celebration perfectly embodies the modern-day Camino – humble pilgrims gathering in modest surroundings to share their experiences, knowledge and diversity; life was indeed a rich tapestry.
+However, with several days of restrained rural hiking behind us, our focus soon shifted to big city grandiosity and Day 19’s fiesta-filled city of León.

 All the details.

 Trail distance covered